sedexdev/header_spy/README.md

 Output is sent to <code>stdout</code> by default.

+If output is sent to a file, itis saved in the current working directory as <code>output.txt</code>

 **NOTE:** The timeout for an HTTP request is set to 30 seconds.
 The program may appear to hang while it tries to resend requests to non-responsive domains.
 This behaviour is normal, all requests will complete after either receiving a response, the request has timed out, or the requested network is unreachable.